 TBCC actively participates in clinical studies and international multicentre clinical trials.
 Their findings are presented in International Oncology Conferences.
 The centre also participates in teaching undergraduate and postgraduate medical students from the Pengiran Anak Puteri Rashidah Sa’adatul Bolkiah Institute of Health Sciences, Universiti Brunei Darussalam.

 In 2016, TBCC received more than 10,000 patients.
 Patients shared their success stories, cancers now in complete or partial revision following care at TBCC.

 Established in 2010, the Brunei Neuroscience Stroke & Rehabilitation Centre (BNSRC) is the largest centre of its kind in Southeast Asia.
-It was founded on cooperation with an internationally-recognised German centre of excellence in neurology, neurorehabilitation and science – the Krankenhaus Nordwest.
+It was founded on cooperation with an internationally recognised German centre of excellence in neurology, neurorehabilitation and science – the Krankenhaus Nordwest.

+In addition to cancer treatment and neurorehabilitation, BNSRC provides rehabilitation programmes to support the neighbouring Jerudong Park Medical Centre, receiving referred patients with musculoskeletal/sports, orthopedics and women’s health issues.
 Previously, patients with neurological and neurosurgical cases were treated overseas.
-By opening the hybrid operation theatre complex, patients are now treated onsite.
+By opening the hybrid operation theatre complex, patients are now treated on site.
 The centre has performed award-winning clinical and epidemiological studies on up to 5,000 participants, raising the public’s awareness on stroke.